 Our commitment to providing high quality educational programming to communities in Washington however has never been stronger, and we continue to be available as a resource for educators, students, and families.
 Please reach out to us with any questions you might have.

 An exploration of computer science for K-12 teachers of all subjects!

 at the Paul G. Allen School of Computer Science & Engineering at the University of Washington

 Prior to 2019, CS4teachers was known as CS4HS.
 We updated our name to reflect

 all of the participants we attract, including K-12 teachers of all grade levels and all subjects!

 Would you like the resources to incorporate fun and accessible computing elements into your classes?
 Join us for our CS4teachers

 workshop at the University of Washington, where we will introduce you to basic computer science ideas and give you the knowledge

-and resources to integrate these ideas into your teaching of the natural sciences and mathematics.
+and resources to integrate these ideas into your teaching.

 The workshop is targeted at teachers with no computer science or programming experience!
 Teachers with CS experience are